rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

 <!--{returnToMainTOC}-->
 <!-- END do not remove -->

-## Activity [#]-1:  View Metadata
+### Activity [#]-1:  Access Metadata

 1. In the Assets View UI click the information icon in the details panel, inspect the **metadata** in the *Basic* and *Advanced* tabs.
 The fields are the defaults provided by Adobe.

-2. The image does actually have much more metadata that you do not currently see.
-You can see this by downloading the image and inspecting it on your computer.
+2. The image has much more metadata that you do not currently see.
+You can see **some** of this 'hidden' metadata by downloading the image and inspecting it on your computer (seeing **all** metadata is beyond the scope of the exercise)
    - In MacOS right-click on the image and click on **Get info** (result as in the screenshot below)
    - In Windows 11, right-click, then choose **Properties**, then **Details**.

       <img alt="screenshot of exercise" src="assets/metadata.png" width="400"/>

    > The reason you only see part of the metadata is because Adobe, and the system administrator, have applied **Metadata Forms**, so defining which metadata fields are visible and editable in the Assets View user interface (these Metadata Forms are the equivalent of Metadata Schemas in Admin View).
-   > By changing the Metadata Forms applied to folders and MIME types, difference metadata can be shown and edited, as required for the asset management in your company.
+   > By changing the Metadata Forms applied to folders and MIME types, different metadata can be shown and edited, as required for the asset management in your company.

-## Activity [#]-2: Understand Metadata Forms
+### Activity [#]-2: Apply Metadata Forms

 1. From the left menu, select **Settings** > **Metadata Forms**.
 You may see an empty page if only the default configurations are used as these defaults are invisible in the UI.
 You can see the defaults by either: